kcleal/sortedintersect/README.rst

 Fast intersection of sorted intervals and sorted queries A common task in bioinformatics is to check if an interval or point overlaps a set of reference intervals.
-An interval tree is often used for this purpose for fast queries in O(log n) time.
+An interval tree is often used for this purpose for queries in O(log n) time.
 However, if both the reference intervals and query intervals are sorted ahead of time, then query time can be reduced.
 For example, this situation arises when processing a sorted alignment file and checking against a sorted reference interval set.